gklyne/things/Notes/RPi-RepRap-setup.md

    With a network cable, the system pretty much sorts itself out using DHCP, including setting the system time via NTP.

-   A second mayboot may be needed to get everything setttled.
+   A second reboot may be needed to get everything setttled.

    Login (username `pi`, password `raspberry`)